seinspel/converter/README.md

-# Converter for Sein spelling
+# Converter for Seinspel

-A static website that converts traditional spelling to Sein spelling with Javascript.
+A static website that converts traditional spelling to Seinspel with Javascript.